electric-sql/electric/examples/gatekeeper-auth/README.md

 ### 3. Edge function as proxy

 Electric is [designed to run behind a CDN](https://electric-sql.com/docs/api/http#caching).
 This makes sync faster and more scalable.
-However, it means that if you want to authorise access to the Electric API using a proxy, you need to run that proxy in-front-of the CDN.
+However, it means that if you want to authorize access to the Electric API using a proxy, you need to run that proxy in-front-of the CDN.

 You can do this with a centralised cloud proxy, such as an API endpoint deployed as part of a backend web service.
 Or a reverse-proxy like Caddy that's deployed next to your Electric service.
 However, running these in front of a CDN from a central location reduces the benefit of the CDN &mdash; adding latency and introducing a bottleneck.